tmoens/zebrafish-facility-manager/Deployment.md

 ## Thank you

-- [Nest](https://github.com/nestjs/nest) provides the zf_server application framework.
+- [Nest](https://github.com/nestjs/nest) provides the zf-server application framework.
 - [typeorm](https://typeorm.delightful.studio/) provides the orm
 - [MariaDB](https://mariadb.com/) is used by default